alienzhou/giframe/README.md

 By the way, the example in `example/browser` uses [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorker), [`fetch` event](https://developer.mozilla.org/en-US/docs/Web/API/FetchEvent), [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and [Readable Stream](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream/ReadableStream).
 It tees a stream from the response in fetch API and read it.
 Every chunk received will be used to decode progressively.
 Once the first frame is ready, it will be displayed on screen as a static preview.

+## Compatibility

+Now GIFrame.js uses [`Proxy` object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) to throw an error when accessing an out-of-range item in `Uin8Array` and catch it in the decoder to reset to previous block's position. `Proxy` object [isn't compatible in some browsers](https://caniuse.com/#search=proxy).

+However, it's not the only way to implement GIFrame's features.
+So I'll remove it in some coming version soon.
+Then it will be [compatible in most browsers (depend on `Uint8Array` supports)](https://caniuse.com/#search=Uint8Array).

 ## License

 [MIT](./LICENCE)